wmcadigital/wmn-design-system/src/www/pages/components/breadcrumb/index.njk.md

 To use the mobile app variant:

-- Add the modifier class <code class="wmnds-website-inline-code">wmnds-breadcrumb--mobile-app</code> to the wmnds-breadcrumb element
+- Add the modifier class <code class="tfwmds-website-inline-code">tfwmds-breadcrumb--mobile-app</code> to the tfwmds-breadcrumb element

-You will most likely want to use this with the mobile variants of the <a href="/patterns/header-and-footer/#mobile-app-header" class="wmnds-link">header and footer patterns</a>.
+You will most likely want to use this with the mobile variants of the <a href="/patterns/header-and-footer/#mobile-app-header" class="tfwmds-link">header and footer patterns</a>.
 {% endmarkdown %}

 {{
   compExample([
-    wmndsBreadcrumb({
+    tfwmdsBreadcrumb({
       items: [{
         contentText: "Components",
         href: "#"